My Most Used Git Commands

 bash

-These will switch to an existing branch or a new branch.
-There is not much new going on here.
-I often use the full aliases here too - gcd and gcb “my-new-branch“.
+These commands switch to an existing branch or create a new branch.
+There is not much new here.
+I often use the full aliases too - gcd and gcb “my-new-branch“.

 git pull --rebase